 Improbable Beasts’ founder and leader, Jon Russell, has two decades of experience inventing and performing music for bass clarinet(s).
 He was a longtime member of the Edmund Welles bass clarinet quartet, which channeled the ecstatic power of heavy metal through the deep resonances of four bass clarinets.
 He is a member, with Jeff Anderle, of the Sqwonk bass clarinet duo, which for the past 15 years has been creating a new repertoire of vital new music for two bass clarinets.
 Jon is also a seasoned composer and arranger, with a vast catalog of works for orchestras, choirs, chamber ensembles, and wind bands.
 He is uniquely positioned to create and arrange music for many bass clarinets that fully exploits the extraordinary capabilities of this unusual ensemble.
 With the creation of Improbable Beasts, Jon can now realize the richly-textured, harmonious, ferocious music of his dreams.

-The Improbable Beasts are: Amy Advocat, Hunter Bennett, Nicholas Brown, Celine Ferro, Chuck Furlong, Gary Gorczyca, Wolcott Humphrey, Bill Kirkley, Marguerite Levin, Rane Moore, Annie Phillips, Kevin Price, Jonathan Russell, Julie Stuckenschneider, and Ryan Yuré.
+The Improbable Beasts are: Amy Advocat, Hunter Bennett, Nicholas Brown, Celine Ferro, Chuck Furlong, Gary Gorczyca, Diane Heffner, Wolcott Humphrey, Bill Kirkley, Marguerite Levin, Kathy Matasy, Rane Moore, Annie Phillips, Jonathan Russell, Julie Stuckenschneider, and Ryan Yuré.

 Please consider supporting the Beasts at the link below: